dirkkelly/dirkkelly/content/2017/04/derrick-jensen.md

 date: 2017-06-21
 title: Derrick Jensen
 subtitle: Bringing Down Civilization, The Violence of Capitalism
-tags: [YouTube, Jensen, America, Derrick Jensen, Climate, Capitalism, Violence, Resist]
+tags: [Derrick Jensen, Climate, Extinction, Capitalism, Violence, Resist, America]
 ---

 The last two days I have been consuming all I can find that covers the thinking of Derrick Jensen.